changh95/Academic-Page/_pages/research.md

   * Development of an MRI phantom for deliberate artefact generation for education purpose, using industrial product development techniques.
 * **"Analysis of Industry 4.0 Based Manufacturing System Architecture on Quality Perspective"**
   * Literature review of technological advances related to Industry 4.0.
+* **“Text Writing Robots”**
+  * Programmed an ABB robot to convert a text input into physical writing.

 <br />